 - Universities not using their guaranteed places in the main call will be prioritized up to their number of guaranteed places (only applies in the Second call).

 - To Finland from Denmark, Iceland, Norway and Sweden.
+To Baltic countries from Nordic countries.

 - In relation to the number of applications per home institution.